If you have a question for us or want to offer feedback, fill out the form found here.

 Customers may request print and microform on interlibrary loan.
 Customers are limited to five active interlibrary loan requests at a time.
 The library does not request sound media, standard reference materials, or video on interlibrary loan.
 Customers are responsible for paying fees and charges assessed by the lending library and must pay fees assessed by the lending library for lost materials.
 Unpaid fees are posted to the customers library account.

 Borrowers must have a valid, unblocked, DMPL library card to place an interlibrary loan request.
 Quick cards are also allowed, but a phone number or email is required.

-Borrowers may request up to five interlibrary loan requests active at one time.
+Borrowers may have up to five interlibrary loan requests active at one time.